ikudosi/ETF-Parser/README.md

 - `php artisan queue:listen`.

 #### Testing with Postman
-A Postman collection has been included under `app\Documentation`.
+A Postman collection has been included under `app\documentation`.
 To test the app after it's been setup and data populated, perform the steps below:
 - Ensure the URL matches your environment.
 - Go to the `Sign Up` request and hit send.
 - Go to the `Login` request and hit send.
 An `access_token` will be returned to you if successful.